nimamhmd/ml-cooling-demand-milan/data/DATA_ACCESS.md

 The relevant layer is `EDIFC_DBT2012` (or its current equivalent).
 Each polygon carries the `EDIFC_ID` field used in this thesis as the matching key against the CENED+2 EPC database.

 **Licence:**
-The DBT2012 layer is distributed under the Creative Commons Attribution licence (CC BY 4.0) by the Comune di Milano.
+The DBT2012 layer is distributed under the Italian *Licenza Italiana di Riuso* (IODL 2.0) by the Comune di Milano.

 ---